Denzil Smith (footballer)

 Denzil Smith (born 13 October 1999) is a Trinidadian football player who plays as goalkeeper for USL League One club AV Alta FC, and the Trinidad and Tobago national team.

 Career

 Smith is a youth product of Shiva Boys HC.
 He began his senior career with the TT Premier Football League clubs W Connection, Club Sando and AC Port of Spain.
-On 10 January 2025, Smith transferred to the USL League One club AV Alta FC on a 1+1 year contact.
+On 10 January 2025, Smith transferred to the USL League One club AV Alta FC on a 1+1 year contract.